 Presenters may elect to deliver in the following formats:

-- Showcase presentation: 30 minutes including questions.
-Participants will be able to ask questions of both presenters at the end of the session.
+- Showcase presentation: 30 Minutes, including questions.
 Authors are requested to submit a 250 to 350 words abstract, clearly outlining their initiative, methodologies and outcomes.

 - Poster presentation: Posters will be presented during morning tea breaks and the purpose of a poster is to present information in a concise and visual manner.
 Posters provide a talking point and an opportunity for collegial engagement for members of the EPHEA and NAEEA conference communities.
 Poster presenters are requested to submit a 250 to 350-word explanation about the structure of their posters, as well as the initiative, and outcomes.